Newark Restraining Order vs. Criminal Charges Lawyer

 You need to understand the consequences because it is possible to get the criminal charge dismissed but still have the final restraining order be issued – and vice versa.
 For example, the alleged victim might decline to file a temporary restraining order but still pursue criminal charges.
 Additionally, the outcome of one proceeding can potentially affect the outcome of the other proceeding.

-The domestic violence attorneys at the Tormey Law Firm can help you contest criminal charges and a restraining order.
+The domestic violence attorneys at our firm can help you contest criminal charges and a restraining order.
 Call us now at 201-654-3464 to discuss your legal options, or fill out the online contact form to schedule a free consultation at our Newark office.